-A \$53 million increase in corporate expenses drove the increase in other expenses in 2012.
+Excluding these foreign exchange-related amounts, other expenses were \$159 million, \$195 million and \$155 million in 2013, 2012 and 2011 respectively.
+A \$53 million increase in corporate expenses impacted other expenses in 2012.
 Separation payments and accelerated and incremental share-based compensation costs related to our second quarter 2012 senior leadership transition totaled \$34 million and were the primary driver of this increase.
 Partially offsetting the increase in corporate expenses was a \$12 million reduction in tax expense, as the impact of Storm Sandy led to minimal taxable income in the U.S. for 2012.